 Florida Statutes also provides for other methods of purchasing.
 The state uses these methods when competition is not possible or may not be in the best interest of the state.
 They are:

 - Single Source (Sole Source) Purchase: May be used when goods/services are available only from a single source.

 - Emergency Purchase: An emergency purchase may be used only when necessitated by a sudden turn of events (e.g., acts of God, riot, fires, flood, or circumstances beyond control of the agency) with an immediate danger to public health, safety, welfare or substantial loss to the state.

 - Negotiation After Receipt of No Competitive Sealed Bids/Proposals: May be used when a single or no response bid is received.

 Professional Services Purchases

 Including, but not limited to those services within the scope of practice of architecture, professional engineering or registered land surveying.

-Firms interested in bidding on construction projects should regularly check the UWF Open Solicitations page.
+Firms interested in bidding on construction projects should regularly check the UWF Open Solicitations and Public Notices page.